-POTENTIAL HEALTH EFFECTS: The most significant routes of occupational overexposure are inhalation and contact with skin and eyes.
-The symptoms of overexposure to this product are as follows:
+POTENTIAL HEALTH EFFECTS: The most significant routes of occupational exposure are inhalation and contact with skin and eyes.

+The symptoms of exposure to this product are as follows:

-CONTACT WITH SKIN or EYES: Contact may mildly irritate the skin and cause redness and discomfort.
+Contact with Skin or Eyes: Contact may mildly irritate the skin and cause redness and discomfort.
 Prolonged or repeated skin contact may cause dermatitis (dry, red skin).
 Eye contact may cause redness, pain, and tearing.

-SKIN ABSORPTION: The components of this product are not known to be absorbed through intact skin.
-Skin contact may cause sensitization and allergic reaction in susceptible individuals.
-Symptoms may include redness, itching and rash.
+Skin Absorption: The components of this product are not known to be absorbed through intact skin.

-INGESTION: If the product is swallowed, it may mildly irritate the mouth, throat, and other tissues of the gastro-intestinal system and may cause nausea, vomiting, and diarrhea.
+Ingestion: If the product is swallowed, it may mildly irritate the mouth, throat, and other tissues of the gastro-intestinal system and may cause nausea, vomiting, and diarrhea.

-INHALATION: Overexposure to vapors of this product generated during curing, or dusts of this product generated during use after curing may mildly irritate the respiratory tract and cause coughing and sneezing.
-Vapors or fumes when used in an enclosed space, if heated or during curing may cause irritation of the respiratory system.
-Symptoms include nose irritation, dry or sore or burning throat, runny nose, shortness of breath, dizziness, incoordination.
+Inhalation: Exposure to vapors of this product generated during curing, or dusts of this product generated during use after curing may mildly irritate the respiratory tract and cause coughing and sneezing.

-INJECTION: Accidental injection of this product (e.g. puncture with a contaminated object) may cause burning, redness, and swelling in addition to the wound.
+Injection: Accidental injection of this product (e.g. puncture with a contaminated object) may cause burning, redness, and swelling in addition to the wound

-TARGET ORGANS: Acute: Skin, eyes, central nervous system.
+Target Organs: Acute: Skin, eyes.
 Chronic: Skin.

-CHRONIC EFFECTS: Prolonged or repeated skin contact may cause dermatitis (dry, red skin), sensitization to the skin or adverse liver or kidney effects.
+Chronic Effects: Prolonged or repeated skin contact may cause dermatitis (dry, red skin).